As you're getting familiar with our tool, it's important to understand the terminology used in the software to be able to use it easily.

 - a claim process for your clients

 Applications leverage the process what you pre-defined in a template.
 Applications are also called 'Client applications' although the recipient can be anyone you work with.
+In a nutshell, a recipient starts an application once they join the secure interface or once you invite them to from your account.

 A line item is one of the elements composing your template.
 It can be 'Past 3 payslips' or 'Form to be filled out' or whatever item you need to collect and have completed.